 Everyone needs a hobby (and furry creatures to hang out with crafting).
 We all need a diversion from the daily challenges life throws our way.
 My hobby is creating items from textiles which hopefully bring smiles (while adorable miniature schnauzers watch) .

-My long term goal is to move from hobbyist to professional artist and I have started working towards this goal by entering juried shows and joining organizations such as Studio Art Quilt Associates (SAQA) and the Women of Color Quilters Network (WCQN).
+My long term goal is to move from hobbyist to professional artist and I have started working towards this goal by entering juried shows and joining organizations such as the Women of Color Quilters Network (WCQN), Studio Art Quilt Associates (SAQA), and the Quilt Alliance.

 Fusing textiles and smiles,